fgcilingir/lcUMAPtSNE/README.md

 Getting Started
 ===========================================
-This repository includes the input files and code used in [Çilingir et al. (2024)](https://biorxiv.org/cgi/content/short/2024.04.01.587545v1) Additionally, you'll find a tutorial on using genotype likelihoods in non-linear dimensionality reduction techniques for analyzing population genetic structure.
+This repository includes the input files and code used in [Uzel et al. (2025)](https://doi.org/10.1101/2024.04.01.587545) Additionally, you'll find a tutorial on using genotype likelihoods in non-linear dimensionality reduction techniques for analyzing population genetic structure.
 If you find the tutorial helpful, please cite our paper as indicated in the [Citation](#Citation) section below.

 Installing Jupyter Notebook
 ------------------------